← All guides

 scope: <paths the agent may touch>

-Browse the full goal-loop collection at [/type/goal](/type/goal).
+The full goal-loop collection is at /type/goal.

 Testing & CI